puppetlabs/puppet/acceptance/README.md

 `packaging_platform` is specific to how [Vanagon](https://github.com/puppetlabs/vanagon)
 parses that string.

-### hosts.yaml
+### The Hosts File
 The rake tasks that run acceptance will by default create a hosts file and populate it using [beaker-hostgenerator][] using either the `HOSTS` environment variable or the default host string (currently `redhat7-64ma-windows2012r2-64a`).
-The automation assumes you are using the vmpooler hypervisor and an internal pooling api, which is only available to Puppet, Inc. employees.
-If you want to customize the hypervisor or the pooling api, you'll need to generate your own hosts file.
+The automation assumes you are using the vmpooler hypervisor and a vmpooler instance that is only available to Puppet, Inc. employees.
+If you want to customize the hypervisor or the vmpooler instance, you'll need to generate your own hosts file.
 You must pass in a valid host string to the `beaker-hostgenerator` command.
-See the previous section for more information on how to construct a valid host string.
+See [Customizing Test Targets](#customizing-test-targets) for more information on how to construct a valid host string.

 To customize the hypervisor, pass in `--hypervisor {hypervisor name}`.
-To set the pooling api, use `--global-config pooling_api={custom api}`.
-Only the vmpooler hypervisor uses the pooling api.
+To set the vmpooler instance, use `--global-config pooling_api={vmpooler uri}`.
+Only the vmpooler hypervisor uses the pooling_api key.

 The host string that is passed in is the same that you would use with the `HOSTS` environment variable.
-See the [previous section](##customizing-test-targets) on how to format this string.
+See [Customizing Test Targets](#customizing-test-targets) on how to format this string.

+To have the automation recognize and use your custom hosts file, you'll need to set the `HOSTS` environment variable to the hosts file.
+In the above example, we called this file `hosts.yaml`, so we will set `HOSTS` to `hosts.yaml` when running all future beaker commands or rake tasks to run acceptance tests.

 For example, if you were to run this command:
 ```